stevenlusonggao/stevenlusonggao/README.md

 # 💫 About Me:
 Hello, my name is Steven and I am a finance professional with a background in equity research and data analysis.
-I am enthusiastic about leveraging data and technology in the context of finance, and I am continually seeking new opportunities to broaden my expertise.
+I am interested about leveraging data and technology to drive actional investment insights, and I am continually seeking new opportunities to broaden my expertise.

 # 💻 Tech Stack: